glpi-project/docker-images/README.md

 By default, the `glpi/glpi` image provides a volume containing its `config`, `marketplace` and `files` directories.

 For GLPI 10.0.x version the marketplace directory is not declared in the volume as the path differs.
 You may want to create a manual volume for the path `/var/www/glpi/marketplace` if you plan to use it.
-You must also set the `GLPI_MARKETPLACE_URL` environment variable to `/var/www/glpi/marketplace` or if you are building the image you can set the build arg `GLPI_MARKETPLACE_DIR`.
+If you are building your own GLPI 10.0.x image using the `glpi/Dockerfile` file, you have to specify the marketplace path using the `--build-arg GLPI_MARKETPLACE_DIR=/var/www/glpi/marketplace` option.

 You can also mount a volume containing your own custom plugins in `/var/www/glpi/plugins`.